Lake District Information

-The Lake District National Park, in Cumbria is the largest National Park in England and is a perfect destination for lovers of the countryside.
+The Lake District National Park, in Cumbria is the largest National Park in England.
+It is easy to find Lake District information, as it’s a perfect destination for lovers of the countryside.

-Some of the most popular cities, towns and villages in the Lake District include: Windermere, Ambleside, Keswick, Grasmere and Bowness-on-Windermere.
+Some of the most popular cities, towns and villages in the Lake District includ: Windermere, Ambleside, Keswick, Grasmere and Bowness-on-Windermere.

 The Lake District comprises 16 lakes and 53 tarns (although Bassenthwaite is the only one officially known as a lake.
 The others are ´waters´ or ´meres´).